tjanczuk/edge/README.md

 tools\build_double.bat 8.2.1
 ```

-(you can substitite another version of Node.js).
+(you can substitute another version of Node.js).

 The script takes several minutes to complete and does the following: